servivum/docker-host-cleanup/README.md

 ## Usage

-### 1. Container

 ⚠️ Notice: Don't use tag `latest` in production.
 Choose tag corresponding to used version you will find with `docker version`.

-Run as "low-level" container:
+### 1. Run as "Low-level" Container

 ```
 docker container run \